compdemocracy/scripts/README.md

 in the root folder.
 This lets you install additional Python packages without interfering with the main Anaconda installation.

+You may need to select the local `.venv` interpreter in your IDE at this point to run the virtual environment Python install.

 Once this is done, run

 ```